deblokc/taskmaster/README.md

     username: user                              # Username for authentication
     password: <HASH>                            # Hash of password, get it by using ./taskmasterd -x <PASSWORD>
 ```
+## Extra info

+For the switching of users, if getpwnam fails to find the user and your `/etc/nsswitch.conf` has `concat systemd` instead of `files` the function will leak.